 Couples and romantic partners seek therapy for many reasons and at many different stages of their lives, even when they are not experiencing any overt difficulties.
 Some seek the therapy to strengthen their bond, relate with more ease or prepare for the next step in their lives together.
 Others come in crisis, uncertain of their futures, or whether a resolution of their problems is even possible.
 Even if you and your significant other are experiencing serious conflicts, therapy may be able to assist you.
 Some of my clients find that just beginning counseling can restore a sense of goodwill between with a partner.
 When combined with the support and guidance of a skilled therapist, this goodwill can form the foundation for renewed or deeper closeness and sharing.
 Regardless of the configuration of your relationship, therapy can support you and your partner.

 In-person couples counseling is offered in my office in Troy, Montana.
-Remote therapy is available to those living in Montana, Minnesota, Alaska, and Wyoming.
+Secure remote therapy is available to those living in Montana, Minnesota, Alaska, and Wyoming.

 Couples and relationship counseling can help you: